- Dementia is a syndrome in which there is deterioration in memory, thinking, behaviour and the ability to perform everyday activities.

 Risk factors and prevention

 Research identifying modifiable risk factors of dementia is scarce.
-Prevention focuses on targets suggested by available evidence, which include countering risk factors for vascular disease, such as diabetes, midlife hypertension, midlife obesity, smoking and physical inactivity.
+Prevention focuses on targets suggested by available evidence, which include countering risk factors for vascular disease, such as diabetes, midlife hypertension, midlife obesity, midlife cholesterol, mid- and late-life depression as well as lifestyle factors such as smoking, physical inactivity, and poor diet.

 Social and economic impacts